SkeldJS/Hindenburg/pages/Plugins/developing-plugins.md

-Hindenburg has a great developer experience for developers, meaning you can quickly develop, test and publish plugins.
+Waterway has a great developer experience for developers, meaning you can quickly develop, test and publish plugins.

 ## File Structure
 ```